 c.
-If an official inadvertently blows his whistle during (1) a successful field goal or free throw attempt, the points shall be scored, or (2) an unsuccessful field goal or free throw attempt, play shall be resumed with a jump ball at the center circle between any two opponents. d.
+If an official inadvertently blows his whistle during (1) a successful field goal or free throw attempt, the points shall be scored, or (2) an unsuccessful field goal or free throw attempt, play shall be resumed with a jump ball at the center circle between any two opponents.

+d.
 When a team is granted a regular or 20-second time-out, play shall not resume until the full 100 seconds, 60 seconds, or 20 seconds have elapsed.
 The throw-in shall be nearest the spot where play was suspended.
-The throw-in shall be on the sideline, if the ball was in play when the request was granted. e.
-A player shall not be granted a timeout (regular or 20-second) if both of his feet are in the air and any part of his body has broken the vertical plane of the boundary line (including the midcourt line).
+The throw-in shall be on the sideline, if the ball was in play when the request was granted.

+e.
+A player shall not be granted a timeout (regular or 20-second) if both of his feet are in the air and any part of his body has broken the vertical plane of the boundary line.
+This rule also applies to the midcourt line except during throw-ins in the last two minutes of the fourth or any overtime period.